google/blockly-samples/blockly-typed-modal/README.md

 - `hide`: Hide the modal.
 - `render`: Create all the dom elements for the modal.
 - `getSelectedType`: Get the selected type of the modal.
+- `setLocale`: Change the language for the typed modal.

 ## License
 Apache 2.0